nannino4/barback-backend/docs/api/user.md

 - All fields are optional - only send fields you want to update
 - Email cannot be changed through this endpoint
 - Password changes require separate endpoint
-- Phone number validation uses Italian mobile format (IT-IT) in strict mode
+- Phone number validation uses international mobile format (E.164)

 ---